World stocks steady, Treasuries yields edge up as Delta variant spreads

 - Treasury rally stalls: https://tmsnrt.rs/3dXKQYM

-Markets have been roiled this week as a rise in cases of the Delta coronavirus variant globally crimped risk appetite and led to a flight to safety as some bet the post-pandemic reflation trade is over for now.
+Markets have been roiled this week as a rise in cases of the Delta coronavirus variant globally crimped risk appetite and led to a flight to safety as some bet the post-pandemic reflation trade had stalledand secular stagnation was back on the agenda.

+Weighed against that is the still ultra-easy monetary policy from many of the world's major central banks, although some fear this could yet be curtailed if inflation picks up and policymaker largesse is reined in.

+"Swings in sentiment and positioning may prove to be powerful in both directions.
+But ultimately, the data will be key," said Mark Dowding, chief investment officer at BlueBay Asset Management.

-The MSCI World index (.MIAPJ0000PUS) was unchanged in early European trading, as gains among many regional bourses helped offset overnight weakness in Asia.
-The STOXX Europe 600 (.STOXX) index was up 0.8%.
+The MSCI World index (.MIAPJ0000PUS)edged higher, up 0.1%, as gains among many European bourses helped offset overnight weakness in Asia, but remains on course for a weekly fall of around 1%.

+The STOXX Europe 600 (.STOXX) index was up 0.9%, recovering more than half of the prior session's decline, but still on course to record the second straight week of losses.

-Overnight in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) had briefly touched two-month lows before paring losses.
-U.S. stock futures pointed to a slightly higher open on Wall Street, up 0.2%.
+Overnight in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) had briefly touched two-month lows before paring losses to trade down 0.2%.
+U.S. stock futures pointed to a higher open on Wall Street, up 0.4%.

-Analysts said an accumulation of events have triggered a turn in sentiment rather than a single catalyst.
+Analysts said an accumulation of events had triggered the more more cautious sentiment.

 In Australia, stay-at-home orders were introduced in Sydney to help combat the spread of the virus.
 Vietnam also introduced new restrictions, with record deaths reported across South Asia. read more